jrnd-io/jr-website/content/docs/Kafka Connect Source Connector/_index.md

 - _frequency_: Repeat the creation of a random object every X milliseconds.
 - _objects_: Number of objects to create at every run.
 Default is 1.
 - _key_field_name_: Name for key field, for example 'ID'.
 This is an _OPTIONAL_ config, if not set, objects will be created without a key.
 Value for key will be calculated using JR function _key_, https://jrnd.io/docs/functions/#key
 - _key_value_length_: Length for key value, for example 150.
-Default is 100.
 This is an _OPTIONAL_ config, if not set, length will be 100.
+- _jr_executable_path_: Location for JR executable on workers.
+If not set, JR executable will be searched using $PATH variable.

 Following example is for a JR connector job using template _net_device_ and producing 5 new random messages to _net_device_ topic every 5 seconds.